MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 # A walkthrough creating a custom speech ROM

 After playing with the DVSS programs I've figured out how to create custom speech ROMs for the Digitalker chip.
-I've created a sample [walkthough](CustomROM.md) that hopefully should allow others to create custom ROMs too.
+I've created a sample [walkthough](/CustomROM.md) that hopefully should allow others to create custom ROMs too.
+Note that the custom ROMs are limited to using the words and sounds supplied with the original DVSS package.

+# A set of ROMs with all the words in the the DVSS library

+I've created a set of 5x 16Kbyte ROMs that hold all the words and sounds that are supplied with DVSS.
+They are in the ROM folder called DVSSROM1.ROM, DVSSROM2.ROM, DVSSROM3.ROM, DVSSROM4.ROM and DVSSROM5.ROM.
+The index to the ROMs is in ROMINDX.md.

 Have fun!